kardolus/citi-bike-dock-tracker/research/red-hook-time-series.md

 ## Plot a graph

+I recommend opening [this notebook file](red_hook_ts.ipynb) with Jupyter Notebook.
+This file contains a collection of example charts.

+However, you can also make a chart with raw python as follows:

 [You can grab a CSV with data from July 25th 2023 here](2023-07-25.csv).
 For a graph with the average percentage of available docks you can use: